Edward Caswall: Hymns

 He wrote original poems that have survived mainly in Catholic hymnals due to a clear adherence to Catholic doctrine.
 Caswall is best known for his translations from the Roman Breviary and other Latin sources, which are marked by faithfulness to the original.
 Most of the translations were done at the Oratory of St. Philip Neri at Edgbaston.
 They were published in Lyra Catholica, containing all the breviary and missal hymns (London, 1849); The Masque of Mary (1858); and A May Pageant and other poems (1865).
 Hymns and Poems (1873) are the three books combined, with many of the hymns rewritten or revised.
 Some of his translations are used in the Hymns Ancient and Modern.

 According to hymnologist John Julian, Caswall's translations featured an especial purity of rhythm, which made his hymns easy to set to music and easy for congregations to sing.
 His widely used hymn texts and translations include "See, amid the Winter's Snow", "Alleluia!
 Alleluia!
-Let the Holy Anthem Rise"; "Come, Holy Ghost"; "Earth Has Many A Noble City"; "Jesus, the Very Thought of Thee"; "O Blest Creator of the Light"; "When Morning Gilds the Skies"; "Sleep, Holy Babe" and "Ye Sons and Daughters of the Lord".
+Let the Holy Anthem Rise"; "Glory be to Jesus", "Come, Holy Ghost"; "Earth Has Many A Noble City"; "Jesus, the Very Thought of Thee"; "O Blest Creator of the Light"; "When Morning Gilds the Skies"; "Sleep, Holy Babe" and "Ye Sons and Daughters of the Lord".